AgapiKallinikou/computer-graphics-rasterization/README.md

 * **`kappel_ellipse.m`**: The pure algorithm implementation demonstrating 4-way symmetry and decision parameter evaluation.
 * **`README.md`**: Detailed theoretical documentation, complexity analysis, and explanation of region-based curve rasterization.

+### `4_Affine_Transformations/`
+Implementation of 2D spatial transformations using Homogeneous Coordinates.
+* **`composite_scaling.m`**: Script demonstrating how to scale a polygon relative to an arbitrary pivot point by combining Translation and Scaling matrices into a single composite matrix.

 ---

 ## 🛠️ Tech Stack & Concepts